What is heat stroke?

 Who is at risk?

-Children, the elderly, those with chronic illnesses, such as heart disease or high blood pressure, and the obese are more vulnerable to heat stroke.
+Infants and children, the elderly, pregnant women, those with chronic illnesses, such as heart disease or high blood pressure, outdoor/manual workers, and individuals who are overweight are more vulnerable to heat stroke.

 Pay attention to the weather warnings issued by the Hong Kong Observatory and take the following measures: